uvaai/ml2/30 Module 3/60 Automated Decision Making in Society/content.md

 Start by reading sections 1 and 2 of the report.
-Most common among the respondents is the use of "case-based algorithms" (i.e. machine learning) with many of the specific algorithms corresponding to methods covered in ML1 and ML2, including the CNN's from this module.
+Most common among the respondents is the use of "case-based algorithms" (i.e. machine learning) with many of the specific algorithms corresponding to methods we've covered in ML1 or will still cover in ML2, like Decision Trees and Convolutional Neural Networks.
 If you're interested in more of the specifics, part of the questionair responses were made public by a WOB-request by the NOS and can be searched through [here](https://app.nos.nl/datavisualisatie/2018/algoritmen/index.html).

 In 2018 the EU also introduced the General Data Protection Regulation, which